Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Introduction

 \end{theorem}

 \begin{remark} The blow up criterion \eqref{blow-1} involves both the density and velocity.
 It may be natural to expect the higher regularity of velocity if the blow up criterion without the density.
-Taking similar argument for \eqref{blow-1}, one can get the following blow up criterion
+We can take similar argument for \eqref{blow-1} to arrive at the following blow up criterion